TuDo-Makerspace/Dampflog/README.md

 - When the BPM/tempo setting allows the oscillator sufficient time to attain its desired pitch.
 - When creating a percussive, choppy sound effect.

-Interestingly, I stumbled upon the second scenario as a seriously cool unintended feature.
+Interestingly, I found the second scenario to be a seriously cool unintended feature.
 It particularly shines when the oscillator is pushed to its upper limits, allowing only the noise within the feedback path to be gated.
 This makes for a dirty, industrial screechy sound which is great for harsher techno tracks.
 You can explore a sample of this distinctive sound, enhanced with a touch of distortion, reverb, flanging, and some percussion, by [clicking here](https://soundcloud.com/user-631734174/dampflog-gate-noise-test).

+### Pitch Control

-#### Pitch Control - Initial Approach
+#### Initial Approach

 To at least deliver a proof of concept for the end of the Makerthon I had to at least implement some form of half-arsed pitch control.
 For the sake of demonstration I disattached the Pitch potentiometer P1 and soldered in a generic Jellybean transistor in place.
 Then I added a 3.5mm jack for a CV input and simply soldered it with a